-Over the last few years, there has been a resurgence of nationalist sentiment around the world, and especially in India.
+Over the last few years, there has been a resurgence of nationalist sentiment around the world, especially in India.
 Fostering a national identity in a country as diverse as ours is no mean task.
-Nationalism is also ever-evolving and can affect other aspects in life like citizenship.
+Nationalism is also ever-evolving and can affect other aspects of life like citizenship.
 To add to the complexity, national identity often gets entangled with religious identity, creating a surcharged atmosphere that results in unrest and clashes.

 [Is] the product of a collective imagination constructed through rememoration.

 This rememoration (or recall) takes place through the arts, and it reinforces nationalism by reminding people of collective suffering and experience.

 Literature plays an important role in this process as it suggests that:

 We have all passed through the same glorious past, the same grand national liberation battles, the same religious tolerance and so on.